brabhold/docker-php-dev/README.md

-# Custom build of PHP for production.
+# Custom build of PHP for development.

 See repository on [Docker Hub](https://hub.docker.com/repository/docker/brabholdsa/php-dev)